william-dawson/william-dawson.github.io/content/pblog/2021-02-01-tutorials.markdown

 Title: BigDFT Tutorials
 Date: 2021-02-01 01:00:00
 Category: Personal Blog
+Tags: software
+Summary: I present a new set of tutorials for the BigDFT software.

 Recently, we have been creating a new version of the website for the BigDFT code.
 One of the goals for the new website is to present a new workflow